 Graduate Student Recruitment Plans

-One of the major goals of the NSP is to increase the number of the Underrepresented Minority (URM) graduate students.
-The URM refers to racial and ethnic groups that are underrepresented in biomedical research: Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians, and other Pacific Islanders. (https://diversity.nih.gov/about-us/population-underrepresented(link is external).
+One of the major goals of the NSP is to increase the number of Underrepresented Minority (URM) graduate students.
+The URM refers to racial and ethnic groups that are underrepresented in biomedical research: Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians, and other Pacific Islanders. (https://diversity.nih.gov/about-us/population-underrepresented).
 Currently, the URM students consist of 18.6% of the NSP graduate students.
 In 2022, the NSP Diversity committee plans to do the following:

 - To recognize outstanding URM applicants, the committee plans to strengthen the NSP relationship with the U of I campus recruiting program (ASPIRE Illinois) and summer undergraduate research programs (The McNair Scholar's program, Summer Predoctoral Institute (SPI), The Illinois Summer Research Symposium).

-- To retain the URM students and help them attain PhD, the committee has launched the DEI seminars as a part of the core NSP seminar series, and will host a DEI workshop in annual NSP retreat.
-The committee is also planning to implement annual climate survey to assess NSP climate and to recognize the area for improvements and interventions.
+- To retain the URM students and help them attain PhD, the committee has launched the DEI seminars as a part of the core NSP seminar series and will host a DEI workshop in the annual NSP retreat.
+The committee is also planning to implement annual climate surveys to assess NSP climate and to recognize the area for improvements and interventions.

 Faculty Recruitment Plans